junwatu/ai-narrative-and-voices/blog/README.md

 ### React

-We will use [React](https://react.dev/) to build the frontend of the application.
+We will use [React](https://react.dev/) to build the front end of the application.
 React lets you build user interfaces out of individual pieces called components.
 So if you want to expand or modify the application, you can easily do so by adding or modifying components.

 ## **System Architecture**